 She woke up old at last, alone,

 The first word of the poem chimes ‘She’, instantly establishing the central theme of the poem: the female perspective.
 Duffy places the personified ‘History’ as the first thing the reader encounters upon reading the poem, the disoriented woman waking up ‘alone’.
-This status of being ‘alone’ reflects how women’s perspective is often forgotten within history.
+This status of being ‘alone’ reflects how women’s perspective is often forgotten in history.

 Duffy rallies against the patriarchal notion that women must be pristine and beautiful, creating a depiction of a woman who goes against these ideas.
 Her mouth is ‘tooth[less]’, looking ‘half-dead’ as she ‘limped downstairs’.
 The use of verbs within these two stanzas, ‘limped’, ‘slurped’, ‘wheezed and coughed’, ‘dozed, snored’ all further the indelicate and graceless presentation of the woman.
-Going against the patriarchal archetype of women, Duffy has creates a woman who does not have to look perfect and beautiful, portraying someone who doesn’t care that they smell ‘of pee’.
+Going against the patriarchal archetype of women, Duffy creates a woman who does not have to look perfect and beautiful, portraying someone who doesn’t care that they smell ‘of pee’.

 This description, coming as the final and shortest line of stanza one, ‘smelling of pee’ is finished by an end stop.
 The blunt nature of this description intends to shock the reader, Duffy displaying the natural state of this woman through a manner that goes against the stereotypes of women.
-Ugliness and lacking grace are not something to be shied away from, Duffy putting these qualities at the center of this woman.
-This simultaneously dismantles the stereotype, while also suggesting that the woman (representing women’s perspectives throughout history) is not cared for by society, Duffy demonstrating how women are left unattended as they grow old.
+Ugliness and lacking grace are not something to be shied away from, Duffy puts these qualities at the centre of this woman.
+This simultaneously dismantles the stereotype, while also suggesting that the woman (representing women’s perspectives throughout history) is not cared for by society, Duffy demonstrates how women are left unattended as they grow old.